Skip to content

 Take work off your plate

 OpenPhone makes it easier to manage all your conversations by giving you clearer visibility into all communication and automating specific tasks.
 Shared numbers give everyone in your team the ability to respond to incoming calls and messages.
-Your team can save time texting using scheduled texts and snippets.
+Your team can save time texting using scheduled texts and snippets (pre-saved templated messages that everyone on your team can use).
 Plus, our HubSpot and Zapier integrations make sure you don’t have to manually log calls and messages in your CRM.

 Straightforward pricing plans

 What you see is what you get with OpenPhone.
-We list all prices and fees directly on our pricing page:
+We offer transparent pricing, which means list all prices and fees directly on our pricing page:

-• Business: $20 per user per month to access CRM integrations (HubSpot and Salesforce), phone menus, three-way calling, and call transcriptions
+• Business: $20 per user per month to access CRM integrations (HubSpot and Salesforce), phone menus, three-way calling, call transcriptions, and more

 We also never force you to upgrade based on your team’s size.